MarlonPlex/mpc-hub/readme.md

 3. Install project dependencies using `npm install`
 4. Start the application using `npm run start` (Executes the `electron .` command which can be found  in package.json, under the `scripts` object `start` property).

-To build the electron app see (Electron's offical documentation)[https://www.electronjs.org/docs/latest/tutorial/tutorial-packaging].
+To build the electron app see [Electron's offical documentation](https://www.electronjs.org/docs/latest/tutorial/tutorial-packaging).

 ## Images
 After running the app, you should see the screen below.